influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### point

 InfluxDB stores points.
-A point consists of a single collection of fields in a series.
-A single line of text in line protocol format represents one point in InfluxDB.
+A single line of text in line protocol format represents one point in InfluxDB, and includes a collection of fields in a series.
 Each point has four components: a measurement, a tag set, a field set, and a timestamp.
 A point is uniquely identified by its series and timestamp.
 In a series, you cannot store more than one point with the same timestamp.
 If you write a point to a series with a timestamp that matches an existing point, the field set becomes a union of the old and new field set, where any ties go to the new field set.

 Related entries: [measurement](#measurement), [tag set](#tag set), [field set](#field set), [timestamp](#timestamp)